knowit/Styleguide.deprecated/README.md

  * Layouts outputs the different page layouts, with breakpoints in layout etc.
  * Templates define the rest of a page type's design; backgrounds and other presentational tweaks

-*Note: Never set global imports at a high level.
-Import all dependencies of each file.*

 ## Sass directory and file structure